 To make sure that I can concentrate on only those tweets that carry the hashtag #cclivechat I use Tweetchat and allow them access to my Twitter account.
 I revoke that access immediately after the chat is over.
 Sign in, allow access and then fill in the desired hashtag at the top.
 You can follow Tweetchat on Twitter as well!

 After the chat I open SearchHash.
-This program does not require you to sign in or access to your Twitter account.
+This program does not need you to sign in or access to your Twitter account.
 Just fill in the desired hashtag and the dates.
 See picture.
 SearchHash is from Dave Briggs and Steph Gray.
 Follow them on Twitter!

 Now that you have all your tweets with the desired hashtag you need to click on “download these results in CSV format (opens in Excel, OpenOffice, etc).”
 Be patient.